-A Cochrane review from March 2021 assessed over 60 studies, all of which looked at the accuracy of various lateral flow tests.
+It’s unlikely that lateral flow tests (LFTs) will give out a false positive, research indicates.
+A Cochrane review from March 2021 (opens in new tab) assessed over 60 studies, all of which looked at the accuracy of various lateral flow tests.
 They found that the specificity of the tests was high, meaning they had a strong ability to accurately diagnose those who were not infected with the virus.

 This means that if you get two red lines on your lateral flow test, you’re almost certainly positive for Covid-19.
 In those who did not have Covid-19, the lateral flow tests correctly gave a negative result to 99.5% of people with symptoms and to 98.9% of people without symptoms.

+The UK Health Security Agency (UKHSA), an executive agency sponsored by the Department of Health and Social Care, also says that the chances of a false positive result are low - especially when there’s a high number of cases in the population.
 “The LFDs that we are using have a high specificity, that means the number of false positives are extremely low - less than 1 in 1000 tests conducted from our studies,” they say.
 “However, as the prevalence of Covid-19 reduces to low levels in the population, the chance of a false positive result increases - though still remains unlikely.”

 During these periods where the virus presence is low in the community, the UKHSA have urged people to confirm a positive lateral flow test with a PCR test.
-These are more accurate - by up t0 100% according to this Nature study.
+These are more accurate - by up t0 100% according to this Nature (opens in new tab) study.
 This is because the sample goes to a lab, rather than being tested at home.
-Here, it goes through a process that turns the virus' RNA into DNA and makes millions of copies of that DNA.
+Here, it goes through a process that turns the virus' RNA into DNA and makes of copies of the DNA.
 This in turn allows for the better identification of the virus.

 There is naturally a very small chance that the lateral flow tests can be false positive - as with any test.
 But when the virus is highly present in the community, it’s highly likely that a positive lateral flow test is a real positive.